Antibody: Classes

 Antibodies can come in different varieties known as isotypes or classes.
-In placental mammals there are five antibody classes known as IgA, IgD, IgE, IgG, and IgM, which are further subdivided into subclasses such as IgA1, IgA2.
+In humans there are five antibody classes known as IgA, IgD, IgE, IgG, and IgM, which are further subdivided into subclasses such as IgA1, IgA2.

 The prefix "Ig" stands for immunoglobulin, while the suffix denotes the type of heavy chain the antibody contains: the heavy chain types α (alpha), γ (gamma), δ (delta), ε (epsilon), μ (mu) give rise to IgA, IgG, IgD, IgE, IgM, respectively.

 The distinctive features of each class are determined by the part of the heavy chain within the hinge and Fc region.

 The classes differ in their biological properties, functional locations and ability to deal with different antigens, as depicted in the table.

-For example, IgE antibodies are responsible for an allergic response consisting of histamine release from mast cells, often a sole contributor to asthma (though other pathways exist as do exist symptoms very similar to yet not technically asthma).
-The antibody's variable region binds to allergic antigen, for example house dust mite particles, while its Fc region (in the ε heavy chains) binds to Fc receptor ε on a mast cell, triggering its degranulation: the release of molecules stored in its granules.
+For example, IgE antibodies are responsible for an allergic response consisting of histamine release from mast cells, often a sole contributor to asthma (though other pathways exist as do symptoms very similar to yet not technically asthma).
+The variable region of these antibodies bind to allergic antigen, for example house dust mite particles, while its Fc region (in the ε heavy chains) binds to Fc receptor ε on a mast cell, triggering its degranulation: the release of molecules stored in its granules.

 The antibody isotype of a B cell changes during cell development and activation.
 Immature B cells, which have never been exposed to an antigen, express only the IgM isotype in a cell surface bound form.
 The B lymphocyte, in this ready-to-respond form, is known as a "naive B lymphocyte."
 The naive B lymphocyte expresses both surface IgM and IgD.
 The co-expression of both of these immunoglobulin isotypes renders the B cell ready to respond to antigen.
 B cell activation follows engagement of the cell-bound antibody molecule with an antigen, causing the cell to divide and differentiate into an antibody-producing cell called a plasma cell.
+This requires cytokines from T helper cells, unless antigen cross-links B cell receptors.
 In this activated form, the B cell starts to produce antibody in a secreted form rather than a membrane-bound form.
-Some daughter cells of the activated B cells undergo isotype switching, a mechanism that causes the production of antibodies to change from IgM or IgD to the other antibody isotypes, IgE, IgA, or IgG, that have defined roles in the immune system.
+Activated B cells that encounter certain signaling molecules undergo immunoglobulin class switching, also known as isotope switching, which causes the production of antibodies to change from IgM or IgD to the other antibody isotypes, IgE, IgA, or IgG.